Río Arriba Rebellion: Counterrevolution

 In the town of Tomé in southern New Mexico, the priest, Francisco Antonio de Madariaga, began agitating for a counterrevolution.
 On September 8, he and other "citizens who love their country" adopted the "Plan of Tomé", which named former governor Manuel Armijo to command their force.
 The 600-man army detachment of Santa Fe, which Gonzales had disbanded, reorganized and marched south to join Armijo.
 Armijo wrote to the Mexican authorities, explaining the situation, and then marched to Santa Fe.
 He met little resistance; indeed Gonzales, who had gone to Taos to visit his family, was arrested in Santa Fe on September 11, before Armijo's arrival on the 14th.
-While in Santa Fe, Armijo wrote to Mexico again, stating what he had done and asking for troops to complete his victory and re-establish peace (Lecompte 1985, pages 50–53).
+While in Santa Fe, Armijo wrote to Mexico again, stating what he had done and asking for troops to complete his victory and re-establish peace.

 A former mayor of Taos, Pablo Montoya, led a Cantón force of reportedly 3000 men on Santa Fe.
 Though Armijo had only about 1,000 soldiers, they were much better trained and equipped than the rebels, and Armijo negotiated a peace treaty that was signed September 21.
-The rebels surrendered Juan José Esquibel and three other men from Santa Cruz to be indicted, but Gonzales was released and the other rebels received amnesty (Lecompte 1985, pp. 55–58).
-(Montoya would later be executed for his part in the Taos Rebellion.)
+The rebels surrendered Juan José Esquibel and three other men from Santa Cruz to be indicted, but Gonzales was released and the other rebels received amnesty..
+Montoya would later be executed for his part in the Taos Rebellion.

 In October, the rebellion flared up yet again in Las Truchas, east of Santa Cruz.
 Armijo ordered the execution of Esquibel and the three other prisoners, but to Armijo's anger, his subordinates postponed the execution.
 Armijo spent the next few months raising funds to feed and pay his soldiers, who were on the point of mutiny.
-In January 1838, federal troops from Zacatecas and Chihuahua arrived in response to Armijo's request, bringing his official appointment to the governorship (Lecompte 1985, pp. 65–68).
+In January 1838, federal troops from Zacatecas and Chihuahua arrived in response to Armijo's request, bringing his official appointment to the governorship..

 On January 23, Armijo sent an ultimatum to the rebels in Truchas.
 The following day, when they did not surrender, he had his four prisoners executed.
 On the 27th he marched toward Santa Cruz, where Gonzales and Antonio Vigil of Truchas were gathering their forces to return to Santa Fe.
 The two armies met between Santa Cruz and Pojoaque, and Armijo's forces (commanded by Lt.
-Col. Cayetano Justiniani of the Veracruz dragoons) prevailed in the battle (Lecompte 1985, pp. 68–71; Salpointe 1898, p.
-168).
-Gonzales fled to Santa Cruz where, by Armijo's order, he was executed in the public square.
+Col. Cayetano Justiniani of the Veracruz dragoons) prevailed in the battle.
+Gonzales fled to Santa Cruz.
+Armijo's ordered him executed in the public square..

 Armijo was to remain Governor of New Mexico through the Texan Santa Fe Expedition until 1844.
 He became Governor again in 1845 until he withdrew without a fight while New Mexico was taken over by the United States Army under the command of General Stephen W. Kearny in 1846.